What are former tenant arrears?

 When you make a decision to leave the property you must give four weeks' notice in writing, (see ending a tenancy).
 If you leave before this time you will be charged rent for the whole four week notice period.

 If you claim housing benefit you need to tell the Benefits Department the date on which you intend to leave the property.

 If you leave the property before the end of the four week notice period, you will only receive your benefit up to the date you move out.
 You will therefore be expected to pay the difference up to the end of the tenancy.

 Please make sure you hand in your keys to the Housing Department before midday on the Monday your tenancy is due to end.
 If the keys are not received by this time you will be charged the weekly rent until the keys are returned.
 This means that if you hand in your keys on the next day, i.e. the Tuesday, you will be charged a full week’s rent, not an extra day’s.

 When you terminate your tenancy you should ensure that any rent payments that are due up to the end of your tenancy are paid.
-Your Neighbourhood Housing Manager will be able to advise you how much you should pay.
+Your neighbourhood officer will be able to advise you how much you should pay.

 It is the council’s policy to pursue any unpaid arrears including former tenant arrears where ever possible.
 If you have difficulty making any payments you should contact us without delay.